SAP-archive/teched2021-DAT160/README.md

 1. Downloads on a monthly basis the weather stations
 2. Downloads on weekly basis the weather stations

-What needs to be done, is to map to each device to the nearest weather station.
+What needs to be done, is to map each device to the nearest weather station.
+For this read the data sources of all devices and the list of weather stations and use a "next-neighbour"-algorithm encapsulated in a ready-to-use custom operator **next neighbour**.

+**CHRISTIAN AND BABACAR section:**

 Subsequently we like to collect further data as the